satyabirs/bookstore-app/README.md

     }

 # Future enhancements possible
 1. JWT can be used for authentication
-2. Menu for adding a book
-3. Registration page for new users
-4. In memory DB can be used
+2. DB can be used
-5. Exceptional handling can be done - Optional can be used wherever null is being returned
-6. Pagination
+3. Pagination
-7. Adding a book
-8. Updating a book
+4. Adding unit test cases for both front and back end